 - Once the dough has doubled in size, take it out of the bowl and kneed on a floured surface to work out the bubbles.
 When the dough becomes to sticky feel free to add more flour to kneed.

 - Cut off a quarter of the dough and set the rest aside under a towel (so the dough doesn’t dry out).
 Work the dough into a one inch wide sausage and then cut into one inch pieces.
 Roll the pieces into a ball and flatten it with the palm of your hand.
-Use a rolling pin to roll out the dough starting at the center and rolling outward.
-The center should be thicker than the edges.
+Use a rolling pin to roll out the dough starting at the centre and rolling outward.
+The centre should be thicker than the edges.
 (However the edges shouldn’t be too thin, 1/8th of an inch).
 Place a spoon full of the filling onto the middle of the rolled out dough.
 For how to fold the bao zi it is best to watch my video for clearer instructions.
-But basically you fold the edges until it closes on top.
-Place the bao zi on top of the baking paper and set aside working on the next bao zi.
+But basically you fold the edges until it closes on top (like a pleated skirt).
+Place the bao zi on top of the baking paper and set it aside while working on the next bao zi.
 Once the bao zi is folded, let it rise for another 30min-1hour.